What I did to get CVS Coupons Again:

 How to check: Sign into your account at CVS.com and click on the ‘Extracare’ tab.
 There you can see your extracare card number.
 Then click ‘show account details’.
 Here you can ensure that you have subscribed to receive extracare emails.

 On this page you can also sign on to receive pharmacy emails.
-Note: If you are a first time user, you must first create a cvs.com account.
-Separately, join the extracare reward program, and you’ll get a cvs card account number.
+Note: If you are a first time user, you must first create a CVS account.
+Then separately, join the extracare reward program, and you’ll get a cvs card account number.
 Link your extracare card to the online account by clicking on extracare as listed above and complete the information about your card.

 2. Contact CVS customer support and let them know you are no longer receiving coupons.
 They will verify on their end that you are indeed subscribed for them.
 When I did this, I was subscribed, yet I was not receiving them.
 The agent explained that this sometimes the coupons are emailed to new subscribers.
 I still wasn’t content with this answer.
 I had been a member for several years when I stopped getting the coupons.
-Certainly not a new member. 😟 Here’s the number where they can be reached at: 1-800-SHOP-CVS (1-800-746-7287)
+Certainly not a new member. 😟 Here’s the number where they can be reached: 1-800-SHOP-CVS (1-800-746-7287)